louis1001/layer-explosion/README.md

 ## Usage

 ### Parallax gestures
 To create a "parallax context" you use `.parallaxTouchGesture()` as a view modifier.
-This works like other gestures, getting drag gestures withing the view bounds, but it also makes that view a parallax layer which means it will also be rotated on the gesture.
+This works like other gestures, getting drag events withing the view bounds, but it also makes that view a parallax layer which means it will be rotated on the gesture.

 ```swift
 var body: some View {